-Prerequisites: Students must have completed the Natal Studies Module and PSM-1
+Prerequisites: This course is open to the general public.
+IAA Diploma Program students must have satisfactorily completed the Natal Studies Module and PSM-1.

 Course Description: This course focuses on one of the things clients ask about most: relationships.
 We begin by investigating the potential relationship themes in the natal chart and then explore synastry between two charts, midpoint composites and Davison time-space composites.
 We also take a look at family and group dynamics.

 Classes are held weekly.